 - in limited cases, the law permits us to keep your personal information indefinitely provided we put certain protections in place.

-When you enter into an agreement with us, we will send marketing information by post, email or SMS to you about contract renewals and/or our similar products and services that we think will be of interest to you.
+When you enter into an agreement with us, we will send marketing information by post, email or text to you about contract renewals and/or our similar products and services that we think will be of interest to you.

 You have the right to opt-out of our use of your personal data to provide marketing to you in any of the ways mentioned above.
 Please see the "Withdrawing your consent" and "Objecting to our processing of your personal data and automated decisions made about you" sections for further details on how you can do this.